mdabdulripon/Angular/README.md

      };
      document.getElementById("demo").innerHTML = x (4, 3);

+### What is scope?
+     -> JavaScript has two scopes: global and local.
+          - A variable that is declared outside of a function is a global variable, and its value is accessible and modifiable throughout your program.
+          - A variable that is declared inside a function is local variable, and its value is accessible in in that function.

 ### What is Closures!
      -> Closures are functions that refer to independent variables.
 I mean, variables that are used locally, but defined in an enclosing scope.